exercism/javascript/concepts/functions/about.md

 A function allows to group code into a reusable unit.
 There are multiple ways to define functions in JavaScript.
-Here we will look at function declarations and function expressions.
+Here we will look at _function declarations_ and _function expressions_.
 Other possibilities like [arrow functions][concept-arrow-functions] will be covered in other concepts.

 ## Function Declaration

-The standard way of defining a function in JavaScript is a function declaration, also called function definition or function statement.
+The standard way of defining a function in JavaScript is a _function declaration_, also called _function definition_ or _function statement_.

-It consists of the `function` keyword, the name of the function and a comma-separated list of parameters in round brackets.
+It consists of the `function` keyword, the name of the function, and a comma-separated list of parameters in round brackets.
 This is followed by the function body (the code that should be executed) wrapped in curly brackets.

 ```javascript